2019 Big 12 Football Media Preseason Poll released

-Arlington Texas (Big 12 Athletics) – Oklahoma was chosen to finish at the top of the standings for the fourth consecutive year in the Big 12 football preseason poll, voted on by media representatives.
+ARLINGTON, Texas (KSNW) – Oklahoma was chosen to finish at the top of the standings for the fourth consecutive year in the Big 12 football preseason poll, voted on by media representatives.

 This year marks the seventh since 2011 in which the Sooners led the preseason rankings.
 They have captured a Big 12-record 12 league titles, including the last four.